osmlab/osm-community-index/CONTRIBUTING.md

 }
 ```

+note: A `FeatureCollection` containing a single `Feature` is ok too - the build script can handle this.

 There are many online tools to create or modify these `.geojson` files.
 A workflow could be:

 1. Create the shape with [geojson.io](http://geojson.io) from scratch.

 or

 1. Generate a precise file with the [Polygon creation](http://polygons.openstreetmap.fr/) from an OSM Relation.
 1. Simplify the file with [Mapshaper](http://mapshaper.org/).
 Beware that the simplification probably cuts some border areas.
 1. So load the file in [geojson.io](http://geojson.io) and include the border areas again and perhaps reduce the point count further.
 It is probably better to have the feature a bit larger than missing an area.
-1. Adjust the fileformat (remove the `"type": "FeatureCollection", "features": [{` in the first lines) by hand.

 Each feature must have a unique `id` property, for example `usa_full`.